Mezo-hx/HeapsTutorial/docs/index.md

 Before you start using Heaps, you need to have the following prerequisites installed on your system:

-- Haxe compiler (version 4 or later)
+- Haxe compiler (version 4 or later, Nightly build works also)

 - Heaps framework (latest version)